-16 What is the burden of proof to establish infringement and obtain a remedy?
+18 What is the burden of proof to establish infringement and obtain a remedy?

-Russia does not adhere to UDRP.
-However, the national court system supports the international principle of unfair competition repression and applies the three-factor UDRP test through the implementation of article 10-bis of the Paris Convention for the Protection of Industrial Property.
+The national court system supports the international principle of unfair competition repression and applies the three-factor UDRP test through the implementation of article 10-bis of the Paris Convention for the Protection of Industrial Property.
 In other words, in a clear-cut IP infringement or unfair competition matter, the following factors must be proven by the plaintiff: